Honors Travel Seminar: Inquiry in Turkey

 The course is deliberately pitched in the middle of a first-year Honors curriculum in which students have completed Global Studies equipped with conceptual tools for thinking about the world, and before they enter a discipline-based Spring-semester course.
 The faculty will model professional curiosity and academic inquiry as we explore the rich historical and religious landscapes of Turkey and the ways in which historical and contemporary residents express identities in a complex and often conflicted environment.

 This is a four credit-hour course which counts toward the Civilization category of the CORE requirement.
 It also counts toward the credits needed for graduation.
-In select cases, students can count the course toward minors in Classical Studies and Italian Studies.
+In select cases, students can count the course toward minors in Classical Studies.

 Process of Selection

+Participation in this travel seminar is limited to 12-15 students and requires going through an application process (explained once students come to campus).
 Interested first-year Honors Fellows participate in two-hour seminar at the beginning of the fall semester introducing the course content and academic expectations.
 After the seminar a preliminary essay is assigned, and seminar participants are selected based upon their performance in the seminar and the essay.
-We anticipate that 10 to 15 students will be selected for participation.

 Eligibility and Cost

 Fellows will receive approximately 75% funding towards course costs, and will be expected to pay the remaining costs themselves (including meals).
 Students may apply their one-time Honors Study Away grant to the course.
 In cases of documented financial need, students may receive more financial support from the Honors Program.
-Students pay approximately $2000 ($1000 after the grant is applied), and balance is due at the end of the fall semester.
+Students pay approximately $2,000 ($1,000 if the grant is applied), and balance is due at the end of the fall semester.